 Statewide Food System Assessments

-Ken Meter has performed statewide (or provincial) food system assessments in thirteen states: Arkansas, California, Hawai’i, Indiana, Manitoba, Minnesota, Mississippi, Nebraska, New Mexico, Ohio, South Carolina, Virginia, & West Virginia.
-Alaska is coming soon!
-Five of these are in-depth, and linked below.
+Ken Meter has performed statewide (or provincial) food system assessments in fourteen states and provinces: Alaska, Arkansas, California, Hawai’i, Indiana, Manitoba, Minnesota, Mississippi, Nebraska, New Mexico, Ohio, South Carolina, Virginia, & West Virginia.
+Six of these are in-depth, and linked below.
 The others can be accessed by clicking on the box at the right.

 Alaska: Building Food Security in Alaska (2014)

 An Overview of Mississippi’s Farm & Food Economy (2014)

 South Carolina: Making Small Farms Big Business (2013)

 Hoosier Farmer?
 Emerging Food Systems in Indiana (2012)

 Ohio’s Food Systems: Farms at the Heart of it All (2011)

 Mapping the Minnesota Food Industry (2009)